-He has authored or co-authored more than 145 peer-reviewed research articles.
+He has authored or co-authored more than 160 peer-reviewed research articles and has six patents.